Choose your approach

 Create files in Chat

 The Chat interface lets you generate downloadable files — PDFs, Word documents, spreadsheets, presentations — directly in a conversation with an Agent.
-Describe what you need, and the Agent automatically uses Data Analysis to build and return a polished file.The walkthrough below uses a competitor one-pager as an example, but the same flow works for any file type — reports, proposals, decks, spreadsheets, and more.
+Describe what you need, and the Agent automatically uses Code Execution & File Creation to build and return a polished file.The walkthrough below uses a competitor one-pager as an example, but the same flow works for any file type — reports, proposals, decks, spreadsheets, and more.

 Start a new chat and select an Agent